The bylaws of Heinrich-Böll-Stiftung e.V. were adopted by the General Assembly on 28 March 1998 and last amended in December 2021.

 - The applicable rules of procedure are binding for all bodies and councils.
-The bodies and councils as well as their members undertake to cooperate in implementing the Foundation’s goals.
+The bodies and councils undertake to cooperate in implementing the Foundation’s goals.

-- Full-time and part-time employees shall have no passive suffrage except in respect of the Executive Board and Supervisory Board.
-Further details shall be regulated by the applicable rules of procedure.
+- Full-time and part-time employees shall have no passive suffrage in the Members’ Assembly.

 - With the exception of employee representatives, only persons belonging to the Friends of the Heinrich-Böll-Stiftung and paying at least the minimum contribution may belong to the bodies.